ViBlog/viewpager/viewpagerindicators-libraries.md

 # SpringIndicator (Chenupt)
 1650 stars, 15 issues, 3 Pull Requests.
 [Github, ][springIndicator_github_lib][ _Sample Code._][springIndicator_sample_code]

-I didn't know this one and I was really impressed.
+I didn't know this one, and I was impressed.
 Works flawlessly, really easy to configure.
 I love the sliding effect.
-It doesn't really fit with titles.
 Use it for simple indicators like picture libraries (without titles) where it shines.

 ```compile 'com.github.chenupt.android:springindicator:1.0.2@aar'```